mamoon100/data-structures-and-algorithms/java/linked-list/README.md

 and false otherwise,this method will take O(N) for Time because we are looping over all the LinkedList and O(1) for space because we're not creating any variable.

+For the **kthFromEnd** method will take indexValue and return the node value in that index in the linked list tree it take O(N) depending on the index we need and O(1) we didn't create any variable

+For the **middle** method this will return the node that in the middle and will take O(N) for time due the iteration and O(1) for space because we didn't create any variable.

 For the **toString** method will return string that contain all the value inside linked list in "{value} =>{value} => Null" Format, this method will take O(N) for time because we are looping through the whole Node and O(N) for space because the string depends on the Linked List length